PineTreeWss/NART-DIR-Bias/README.md

 # NART-DIR-Bias

-Implementation for the paper "**Alleviating Directional Bias in Non-Autoregressive Transformers**".
+Implementation for the paper "**Alleviating Directional Bias in Non-Autoregressive Transformers**" (IJCNN 2025).
 ## Background
 #### Abstract